siddharthsma/remgpt/README.md

 pip install remgpt
 ```

-### Live Demo
+### 🎯 **Live Demo - See the Magic in Action!**

-Want to see RemGPT in action?
-Run our comprehensive demo that showcases real OpenAI integration:
+Experience RemGPT's breakthrough memory management with our comprehensive OpenAI demonstration:

 ```bash
 cd examples